How To

 Spilled Drinks On the Floor Mats

 Spilled drinks are another common source of vinegar smell in your car.
-When you spill something on the floor mats, the liquid gets mixed with the air.
+When you spill something on the floor mats, the liquid mixes with the air.
 The air is then replaced with the smell of vinegar.
 If you have a spill, wipe it up and clean the floor mats.

 Mold